logicmonitor/lm-powershell-module/README.md

 Get-LMAlert -Filter "instanceName -eq 'Kubernetes_Scheduler' -and rule -eq 'Critical'"
 ```

-**Note:** Using the -Name parameter to target a resource during a Set/Remove command will perform an initial get request for you automatically to retreive the required id.
-When performing a large amount of changes using id is the prefered method to avoid excesive lookups and avoid any potential API throttling.
+**Note:** Using the -Name parameter to target a resource during a Set/Remove command will perform an initial get request for you automatically to retrieve the required id.
+When performing a large amount of changes using id is the preferred method to avoid excessive lookups and avoid any potential API throttling.

 # Additional Code Examples and Documentation